ACB-Bible/Bible-Code/Readme.md

 <br>

-<h6 align="center" title="God's Word Is Not For Sale">Bible Code Project - Copyright © Free - Inspired by God!</h3>
+<h6 align="center" title="God's Word Is Not For Sale">Bible Code Project - Copyright © Free - Inspired by God ...
+2023</h3>
 <h6 align="center">Good luck with your efforts!</h6>